-A new method of intrauterine insemination with encouraging results.
+New method of intrauterine insemination with 30% success rate.

 IUTPI’s positive results have been published in the medical journal ‘Fertility and Sterility’, March 2006 issue (.pdf) and presented in various international congresses (San Francisco 2008, Athens 2009) causing great interest among scientists and couples.

 A significant number of women with previous, unsuccessful IVF attempts, have achieved pregnancy with this new method of insemination, the IntraUterine Tubo Peritoneal Insemination (IUTPI)